alexapostolu/night/README.md

     return fib(num - 1) + fib(num - 2);
 }

-// array of 3 values, 2 of which has been initialized int[3] fib_nums = [ fib(5), fib(6) ];
+// array of 3 values, 2 of which have been initialized int[3] fib_nums = [ fib(5), fib(6) ];
 fib_nums[2] = fib(7);